Prince of Persia: The Two Thrones: Development

 While the gameplay additions of Warrior Within met with praise when the game released in 2004, its aesthetic changes were met with a polarised response.
 Many players requested a return to a Persian style for the music and the incorporation of original heroine Farah.
+Director Jean-Christophe Guyot intended to "bring everything together with the third one" after Warrior Within "drove a little bit of a division" among fans.
 Production on The Two Thrones began in 2004 at Ubisoft Casablanca, starting in parallel with Ubisoft Montreal finishing work on Warrior Within; the Ubisoft team had always envisioned The Sands of Time narrative as a trilogy following the Prince's growth as a character.
 During early phases, it was alternately known under the working titles Prince of Persia 3 and Prince of Persia: Kindred Blades, the latter referring to the Dark Prince.
 Different staff later cited poor technical performance and its dark tone as reasons why production was restarted at Ubisoft Montreal.
 An Ubisoft Casablanca staff member blamed unspecified "internal issues" for the project's change to Montreal.
 Ubisoft Casablanca retained credit for pre-production, and was attributed for the remaining aesthetic design.
 The final production time at Ubisoft Montreal was estimated by level artist Erwan Davisseau at nine months, the shortest production time out of the three Sands of Time titles and the most stressful for the team.

 Much of the gameplay was redesigned from the Casablanca prototype, though climbing between two parallel walls and the associated stealth kill was retained in the final game.
 The free-form combat style introduced in Warrior Within was retained, with some refinements and additions.
 The Speed Kill was intended as the new gameplay twist to make The Two Thrones stand out from both its predecessors and other games of its genre on the market, along with the chariot sections.
 A dropped gameplay concept was a "bloodlust" state that could trigger in combat and distort the Prince's vision, but test players found it obscured their objective and made playing the game too difficult.
 The enemy AI was tweaked and expanded to match the Prince's expanded move set.